35percent/11tystarter/src/posts/test.md

 [^19] REF NEEDED.

 [^20] The Base Viability Assessment that is appended to the draft s106 agreement, with c9% affordable housing, gives a profit of£445.37m, measured as 7.47% GDV or 7.56% IRR.
 A BNPP assessment gives profits of £1.061bn (16.14% GDV; 11.13% IRR), for a scheme with c3% affordable housing and £1.062bn (16.17%;11.17%IRR) for one with c6% affordable housing.

+There was one advantage of BL's 2018 preferred strategy to Southwark, that 100% of any surplus would go towards additional affordable housing, after viability was reached.
+But this benefit was lost by the time the original planning permission was awarded and the proportion of the surplus going towards affordable housing was reduced to 60%.

+The one concession the GLA refused to make - BL wanted 17.5% IRR.
+See draft HoTs.